 Our family is on a new adventure.
 At the beginning of 2016, we left our home and started a year-long trip round Australia.
 We wanted to challenge ourselves to live a simple life centered on collecting moments, not things as well as:

 - Explore Australia and learn through our experience together as a family

-- To find opportunities to offer acts of kindness as we spend time in different communities
+- Find opportunities to offer acts of kindness as we spend time in different communities

-- To visit schools and libraries along the way to read my storybook Mason’s Greatest Gems
+- Visit schools and libraries along the way to read my storybook Mason’s Greatest Gems